John Tay

 John I. Tay (1832 – 8 January 1892) was a Seventh-day Adventist missionary who was known for his pioneering work in the South Pacific.
 It was through his efforts that most of the inhabitants of Pitcairn Island were converted to Adventism, and that the General Conference of Seventh-day Adventists purchased the Pitcairn schooner for missionary work in the South Pacific.

 Early life

 John I. Tay was born in 1832.

 He went to sea when he was sixteen.

 Tay served on the U.S. sloop-of-war USS Housatonic during the American Civil War (1861–65).

 He settled in Oakland, California after the war, and joined the Adventists in 1873.

 He married a woman named Hannah and built a house in Oakland.

 He worked to spread the Adventist message on the ships in Oakland harbor.

-He had been given the book Mutiny on the Bounty by his mother when he went to sea, heard more of Pitcairn Island from a shipmate on the Housatonic who had visited the island, and heard yet more from the captain of the Ocean King whom he met in Oakland harbor.
+He had been given the book The Mutineers of the Bounty by his mother when he went to sea, heard more of Pitcairn Island from a shipmate on the Housatonic who had visited the island, and heard yet more from the captain of the Ocean King whom he met in Oakland harbor.

 All this made him want to visit the island.